charlesxucheng/aws-study-notes/vpc.md

 To access the resources in your VPC using custom DNS domain names, such as example.com, instead of using private IPv4 addresses or AWS-provided private DNS hostnames, you can create a **private hosted zone in Route 53**.
 A private hosted zone is a container that holds information about how you want to route traffic for a domain and its subdomains within one or more VPCs without exposing your resources to the internet.

 # VPC Monitoring
 * **VPC Flow Logs:** capture detailed information about the traffic going to and from network interfaces in your VPCs.
-Flow log data can be published to Amazon CloudWatch Logs or Amazon S3.
 * Amazon VPC IP Address Manager (IPAM): plan, track, and monitor IP addresses
 * Traffic Mirroring
 * VPC Reachability Analyzer
 * Network Access Analyzer
 * CloudTrail logs

+## VPC Flow Logs
+Flow logs do not affect network throughput or latency.
+You can create a flow log for a VPC, a subnet, or a network interface.
+If you create a flow log for a subnet or VPC, each network interface in that subnet or VPC is monitored.

+To create a flow log, you specify:
+* The resource for which to create the flow log
+* The type of traffic to capture (accepted traffic, rejected traffic, or all traffic)
+* The destinations to which you want to publish the flow log data (S3 or Cloudwatch)

+You can create flow logs for network interfaces that are created by other AWS services.

+You can use Athena with VPC Flow Logs in S3 to quickly get actionable insights about the traffic flowing through your VPC.